8Stringking/TITAN-MS3/README.md

-Console errors | Is there any errors in the console? | No, Pass Stability | Does using the forward and backward keys break the site? | No, Pass Stability | Does the site work as intended? | Yes, Pass
+Console errors | Is there any errors in the console? | No, Pass Stability | Does using the forward and backward keys break the site? | No, Pass Stability | Does the site work as intended? | Yes, Pass Password | Does the site require a password length when registering? | Yes, minimum length 5, Pass

 <a name="code-validation"></a>